 Section 2.
-The City will provide for payroll deduction of Union dues and fair share fees.
-The City shall deduct from the last paycheck in each calendar month the amount of dues and fair share fees as certified to the City by the Union in writing sufficiently in advance to allow for the City to make such deductions, and transmit to the designated officer of the Union the total amount deducted.
+The City will provide for payroll deduction of Union dues.
+The City shall deduct from the last paycheck in each calendar month the amount of dues as certified to the City by the Union in writing sufficiently in advance to allow for the City to make such deductions and transmit to the designated officer of the Union the total amount deducted.

 - a.
-Employees with a bona fide religious objection may request, through AFSCME Council 75, in accordance with Council policy, to pay an amount equivalent to dues to a non-religious charity of their choice.
-The Union will provide the City with written notice regarding any such employees so that the City may cease deducting dues or payments-in-lieu-of-dues for such employees. - b.
-The Union may not change the amount of dues or payments-in-lieu-of-dues more frequently than once per fiscal year, and must provide a minimum of thirty (30) calendar days' written notice to the City and bargaining unit members of any change. - c.
-Employees terminating employment shall not have dues withheld from their final paycheck. - d.
-Employees shall not be required to pay dues or fair share fees for any month in which they have worked less than twenty (20) hours.
-The amount of dues and payments-in-lieu-of dues for other employees working less than full-time will be as outlined by Union policy and certified to the City in writing. - e.
-The City will not be required to deduct dues or fair share fees for any employee if the accrued earnings of such employee are insufficient to cover the dues or fair share fee after all other legally mandated payroll deductions for the employee have been made.
+The Union may not change the amount of dues more frequently than once per fiscal year and must provide a minimum of thirty (30) calendar days' written notice to the City and bargaining unit members of any change. - b.
+Employees terminating employment shall not have dues withheld from their final paycheck. - c.
+Employees shall not be required to pay dues for any month in which they have worked less than twenty (20) hours.
+The amount of dues for other employees working less than full-time will be as outlined by Union policy and certified to the City in writing.

+d.
+The City will not be required to deduct dues for any employee if the accrued earnings of such employee are insufficient to cover the dues after all other legally mandated payroll deductions for the employee have been made.

 Section 3.
 Indemnification.
 The Union shall indemnify, defend, and hold the City harmless from all suits, actions, proceedings and claims against the City or persons acting on behalf of the City, for any relief sought, where liability arises from the application of this Article.
-In the event that any part of Article 2 shall be declared invalid or that all or any portion of the dues or fair share fees must be refunded to any employee, the Union and its members shall be solely responsible for such reimbursement.
-In the event that any part of Article 2 shall be declared invalid the Union or the City may request to re-open Article 2 for negotiations.

 Section 4.
-The City agrees to notify the Union of all new hires in the bargaining unit within two (2) weeks after their date of hire, furnishing the Union with the new employee's name, mailing address, telephone number and position for which they were hired.
-The City will allow a Union representative to meet with new employees for up to fifteen (15) minutes on the new employee's orientation day.
+The City agrees to notify the Union of all new hires in the bargaining unit within ten (10) calendar days from date of hire, furnishing the Union with the new employee's name, mailing address, telephone number and position for which they were hired.
+The City will allow a Union representative to meet with new employees for up to thirty (30) minutes within 30 days of hire.

 Section 5.
-Before the 14th of each month the Union will provide to the City a list of due and fee payers in the City of Sherwood Bargaining Unit.
+Before the 14th of each month the Union will provide to the City a list of dues payers in the City of Sherwood Bargaining Unit.
 The City will update its records and thereafter deduct dues and fees from bargaining unit members as identified by the union.
 Within two weeks after receiving the Union's list the City will provide the Union with a complete list of bargaining unit members identifying those employees who are paying Union dues or fees.
+The Union will review the list sent by the City and will timely notify the City of any errors it discovers on the list.
 The timing of the exchange of lists is subject to modification by mutual agreement should the need arise.